 Many mammals, including cats, have special glands called anal glands or sacs located around their rectum.
 These glands typically go unnoticed until a cat owner smells the secretions from the glands or there is an issue with them.
 Knowing the purpose of these glands, as well as the potential issues that they can develop, will help you keep your cat happy and healthy.

 Cat Anal Gland Anatomy

-These tiny, visible openings lead to the small, balloon-like anal glands that are under the skin.
-These glands naturally fill with foul-smelling fluid.
-The fluid in the glands is typically a liquid but it can also thicken and become gritty, or even chunky, if stored for too long or there are issues with the glands.
+These tiny, visible openings lead to the small, balloon-like anal glands that are under the skin of a cat.
+These glands naturally fill with a foul-smelling fluid that is naturally expressed when a cat defecates.
+The fluid in the glands is typically a liquid but it can thicken and become gritty, or even chunky, if it is stored for too long in the glands or there are issues with the glands.

 Why Do Cats Have Anal Glands?

 Anal glands serve a specific purpose by helping a cat mark its territory.
 In the wild, cats mark their territory several different ways and secreting anal gland fluid is just one way to communicate their presence to other animals.
 As a cat defecates, its feces naturally push against the internal portion of the balloon-like anal gland which causes it to be squeezed and secrete the anal gland fluid out with the feces.
 A cat can also manually express its anal glands, much like a skunk does, if it is scared or frightened.
 This is often seen when a stressed cat needs to visit the veterinarian or groomer.
 The anal gland liquid may spray or just drip out resulting in a very bad odor.

 Signs That Your Cat Has Anal Gland Problems

 Your cat may be showing signs that it is having issues with its anal glands.